adnanhd/aodv/docs/aodv/introduction.rst

 Mobile ad-hoc networks (MANETs) are dynamic environments where devices connect and disconnect frequently, and network connections constantly change.
 Traditional routing protocols designed for static networks struggle in this scenario.
 Establishing and maintaining efficient routes for communication between nodes in a MANET is a critical challenge.

+The constant changes in network topology within a MANET pose a significant challenge to traditional routing protocols.
+These protocols typically rely on a proactive approach, where each node maintains routing information for all possible destinations.
+In a static network, this strategy works well.
+However, in a MANET, the dynamic nature of the environment leads to several issues:

+* **Frequent Route Updates**: Due to node movement and link changes, routing tables require constant updates to maintain accurate information.
+This generates a significant amount of control overhead, wasting valuable bandwidth and battery power on mobile devices.
+* **Stale Routing Information**: Frequent updates might not keep pace with the rapid changes in network topology.
+This can lead to routing tables containing outdated information, resulting in dropped or delayed data packets when directed to unreachable nodes.
+* **Inefficient Resource Usage**: Proactive routing protocols constantly exchanging routing updates can drain the limited resources (battery power, bandwidth) of mobile devices in a MANET.

 Importance and Significance
 ---------------------------

 Efficient routing in MANETs unlocks a wide range of applications.
 These include:

-    Sensor networks for environmental monitoring and disaster relief.
+* Sensor networks for environmental monitoring and disaster relief.
-    Mobile communication in remote areas without fixed infrastructure.
+* Mobile communication in remote areas without fixed infrastructure.
-    Collaborative computing among mobile devices.
+* Collaborative computing among mobile devices.

 Without effective routing, communication in these scenarios becomes unreliable or impossible.
 Delays and disruptions can severely limit the functionality and usefulness of MANETs.